mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gradle.md

 - Exclude test task
 `gradle build -x {{test}}`

-- Run in offline mode to prevent gradle from accessing the network during builds `gradle build --offline`
+- Run in offline mode to prevent Gradle from accessing the network during builds `gradle build --offline`

 - Clear the build directory
 `gradle clean`

-- Compile and Release package
-`gradle assembleRelease`
+- Build an Android Package (APK) in release mode `gradle assembleRelease`

+- List the main tasks
+`gradle tasks`

+- List all the tasks
+`gradle tasks --all`